Tourism and Attractions (Click on each name to find out more)

 Todd and Lisa Braun live on a five acre site east of Altona that never fails to impress.
 Indeed, driving by, it may seem like just another tree-framed farmyard, but when you get past the front gate, the sheer enormity of the stones, and the lush foliage carry you to another time and place.

 for booking information.
-May to October weather permitting.
+Late August to October weather permitting.

 Northwinds Clay Works

 Local Potter Barb Wiebe has been making beautiful clay pieces for more than 30 years.
 Her studio and acreage sit just outside of Altona and have been part of the Pembina Valley Artists Tour for many years.